Malab12/SNMP_Primer/AGENT_README.md

 4. **Initializing the cache:** The init_mib function also initializes the cache, which is a data structure used to store the values of frequently-accessed MIB objects.
 This helps to improve the performance of the SNMP agent by reducing the time required to retrieve MIB values.

+### The netsnmp_register_token_pair function
+This function is part of the net-SNMP API and is used to register custom tokens and their associated callbacks.

+A token is a string that represents a specific configuration option in the configuration file.
+The net-SNMP agent can use custom tokens to define its own configuration options and their values.
+The associated callback function is then called when the token is encountered in the configuration file.

+To register a custom token and its associated callback, the net-SNMP agent calls the netsnmp_register_token_pair function and passes the following arguments:

+1. The token string
+2. The callback function
+3. An optional context pointer that is passed to the callback function

+### The agent helpers
+The agent helpers are part of the SNMP agent infrastructure and provide a convenient way to add new MIB modules and implement SNMP operations, such as GET and SET requests.

+By registering a default MIB domain, the init_agent function creates an environment in which the agent helpers can operate and manage the MIB modules.

+Once the default MIB domain has been registered, the init_agent function can then call the init_* functions for each of the MIB modules that the agent supports.
+These functions are responsible for initializing the MIB modules and registering them with the default MIB domain.